 The Inverter powers the TV and one additional labeled 110 volt receptacle.
 The inverter converts 12 volt electricity from your batteries into 110 volt power.
-The switch for the inverter is locatedunder the monitor panel.
+The switch for the inverter is located under the monitor panel.
 Overloading the inverter will cause a automatic shut off to activate.
 Removing the load will allow the inverter to reset.
+Monitor battery charge carefully while using the inverter.